-So you’ve waited an entire week for the latest episode of your favourite anime.
+So you’ve waited an entire week for the latest episode of your favorite anime.

 The show just hit the streaming site!